-Douglas W. Busk; age 62; Chief Treasury Officer
+Douglas W. Busk; age 63; Chief Treasury Officer

-Mr. Busk joined Credit Acceptance in November 1996 as Vice President and Treasurer.
+Mr. Busk joined the Company in November 1996 as Vice President and Treasurer.
 He was named Chief Financial Officer in January 2000.
-Mr. Busk served as Chief Financial Officer and Treasurer until August 2001, when he was named President of our Capital Services unit.
-He resumed his duties as Chief Financial Officer and Treasurer in December 2001.
-Mr. Busk was named Senior Vice President and Treasurer in May 2004 before becoming Chief Treasury Officer in July 2020.
+Mr. Busk served as Chief Financial Officer and Treasurer until August 2001, when he was named President of the Company's Capital Services unit.
+He resumed his duties as Chief Financial Officer and Treasurer in December 2001 and was named Senior Vice President and Treasurer in May 2004 before becoming Chief Treasury Officer in July 2020.